 Here’s how you can participate:

 - Get the book.
-You can find it in several places: The Forgiven Wife Amazon Store (affiliate link), by doing a search at Amazon (affiliate link), or by using one of the links on Sheila’s page.
+You can find it at Amazon (affiliate link) or by using one of the links on Sheila’s page.

 - Sign up.
 Let me know you’ll be participating by filling out the form below.
 I will use this to invite you to a password-protected section of my site as well as send you occasional emails to encourage you as you work through the book.
 Anyone can still read the posts here and follow along, but only women who have signed up will have access to the protected discussion area.